2042 or Orwell, Didion, and The Writing Why

 First, two mystery/detective suggestions:

 The Wolf and the Watchman by Niklas Natt och Dag, English translation from the Swedish, 2019.
 The Wolf and the Watchman should please any fan of historical crime/mystery fiction.
-The novel (set in 1793, in Sweden) presents a captivating tale, beautifully told.
+The novel (set in Sweden in 1793) presents a captivating tale, beautifully told.
 The whodunit angle alternates between darkness and light, judiciously balancing good and evil.
 The Wolf and the Watchman is the first book in the Jean Mickel Cardell trilogy, which includes The City Between the Bridges and The Order of the Furies.

 Muskie Falls by Ron Corbett, 2023.
 The first novel in Corbett’s Detective Yakabuski series, Ragged Lake, revealed that Corbett (from Ottawa, Canada) was a born storyteller.
 With Muskie Falls, the fourth novel in the series, his story-telling virtuosity becomes even clearer.
 Muskie Falls is equal parts riveting mystery and stylistic tour-de-force.
 The plot unfolds on the fictionalized Northern Divide, an unforgettable locale, perfectly rendered.
 The story is delivered with nuanced authenticity and the rip-roaring drive of a northern river.